Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/shopper_insights/_index.md

 ![A screenshot draw floor zones page](drawfloorzones.png)

 The draw floor zones page allows user to draw a zone on the uploaded floor plan.
-To do that, click any area (any area under the toolbard in the screenshot show above) and then drag the mouse down to create a rectangle.
+To do that, click any area (any area under the toolbar in the screenshot show above) and then drag the mouse down to create a rectangle.
 Once the rectangle is created, the selected area will be highlighted on the floor plan and a panel on the right would appear.
 This panel will allow user to enter a zone label and select a particular camera for the new zone that is being created.

 ![A screenshot draw floor zones page showing a drawn rectangle](drawfloorzoneswithrectangle.png)